ksopyla/tensorflow-mnist-convnets/README.md

-## Refernces and furhter reading
+## References and further reading

 * [CS231n Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/convolutional-networks/)
-* [Tensorflow and deep learning without a PHD](https://codelabs.developers.google.com/codelabs/cloud-tensorflow-mnist/) - very good tutorial showing how to build modern MNIST conv net.
+* [Tensorflow and deep learning without a Ph.D.](https://codelabs.developers.google.com/codelabs/cloud-tensorflow-mnist/) - very good tutorial showing how to build modern MNIST conv net.
 It was my inspiration for this tutorial :)
 * [What is the difference between a Fully-Connected and Convolutional Neural Network?](https://www.reddit.com/r/MachineLearning/comments/3yy7ko/what_is_the_difference_between_a_fullyconnected/)
-* [Tensorflow Examples by aymericdamien](aymericdamien/TensorFlow-Examples) - github repository with very useful and not so obious Tensorflow examples
+* [Tensorflow Examples by aymericdamien](aymericdamien/TensorFlow-Examples) - GitHub repository with very useful and not so obvious Tensorflow examples
 * [Awesome tensorflow](https://github.com/jtoy/awesome-tensorflow) - A curated list of dedicated resources